TammyBriggs/eye-tracker-extension/README.md

     * If you do not see it, click the puzzle piece icon, and pin the Eye Mouse extension.

 2.  **Start Eye Tracking:**
-    * Click the Eye Mouse extension icon in your Chrome toolbar.
+    * Click the optiCursor icon in your Chrome toolbar.
     * A popup window will appear with "Start Tracking", "Stop Tracking" and "Caliberate" buttons.
     * Click "Start Tracking."
     * Chrome will request permission to use your webcam.
 Grant the permission.